 Adding a new datatype means making many of the above changes.
 A new datatype code must be added to h/rt.h and h/defs.s, and a new data block format must be defined, if necessary.
 The size and location of the first descriptor of the new data block must be entered in rt/dblocks.c so that the garbage collector knows how to treat the block.
 The routines in functions/image.c and rt/outimage.c must be extended so that images of the new datatype can be produced.
-New functions and operators need to be created, and possibly new coercion routines must be added to rt.
+In addition, rt/anycmp.c must be extended so that objects of the new type can be sorted relative to other types.
+New functions and operators on the new type may be needed, and possibly new coercion routines must be added to rt.

-Adding a new keyword entails a change to tran/keywords (and, if a running Version 4 of Icon is not available, to tran/keyword.h) and a new case in lib/keyword.c.
-A make in tran runs the program mkkeytab (or interprets mkkeytab.u if it is the interpreter that is being modified) to produce both tran/keyword.h and tran/keyword.c.
-Many keywords require trapped variables, which requires changes to h/rt.h, operators/asgn.c, and rt/deref.c; the trapped variable for &subject serves as a good model.
+Adding a new keyword entails a change to tran/keywords (and, if a running Version 5 of Icon is not available, to tran/keyword.h) and a new case in lib/keyword.c.
+A make in tran runs the program mkkeytab to produce both tran/keyword.h and tran/keyword.c.
+Many keywords require trapped variables, which requires changes to h/rt.h, operators/asgn.c, and rt/deref.c; the trapped variable for &random is a good model.